Ontario homeowner reviewing HRS heat pump rebate documents at kitchen table

 Primary program

 Ontario's main HVAC rebate program.
-Pays per upgrade, no income test for the heat pump rebate, available to all Ontario homeowners on gas or electric heat.
+Pays per upgrade, no income test for the heat pump rebate, available to all Ontario homeowners.
+The heat pump amount depends on how your home is heated: natural-gas (Enbridge) homes receive less than electric, oil, propane, or wood-heated homes.

 • $500 heat pump water heater